sanghapark/SHVideoTrimmer/README.md

 # SHVideoTrimmer
 [iOS] video trimmer view

-You can select a certain interval of video and trim it out.
+You can select a particular interval of video and trim it out.

 ![ScreenShot](/img/img1.png)